toizzy/izzy-vim/README.md

 1) Clone repository.

-2) Rename it from izzy_vim to .vim
+2) Rename it from izzy_vim to .vim.
+Careful if there already exists a .vim file that you don't move it inside.

 3) Create a .vimrc file in ~.